unstoppabledomains/resolution/README.md

 const resolution = new Resolution({ apiKey: "<api_key>" });
 ```

-> NOTE: The `apiKey` is only used resolve domains from Uns.
-Behind the scene, it still uses the default Zns (Zilliqa) RPC url.
-For additional control, please specify your Zns configuration.
+> NOTE: The `apiKey` is only used resolve domains from UNS.
+Behind the scene, it still uses the default ZNS (Zilliqa) RPC url.
+For additional control, please specify your ZNS configuration.

 ```javascript
 const {default: Resolution} = require('@unstoppabledomains/resolution');